simonmichael/hledger/hledger-web/hledger-web.m4.md

 The payload should be a valid hledger transaction as JSON, similar to what you get from `/transactions` or `/accounttransactions`.

-Another way to generate test data is with the `readJsonFile`/`writeJsonFile` helpers in Hledger.Web.Json, which read or write any of hledger's [JSON-capable types](https://github.com/simonmichael/hledger/blob/master/hledger-web/Hledger/Web/Json.hs#L45) from or to a file.
+Another way to generate test data is with the `readJsonFile`/`writeJsonFile` helpers in Hledger.Web.Json, which can write or read most of hledger's [data types](https://github.com/simonmichael/hledger/blob/master/hledger-lib/Hledger/Data/Types.hs) to or from a file.
 Eg here we write the first transaction of a sample journal:
 ```shell
 $ make ghci-web